 Observability is a huge engineering challenge for many teams who are building new software.
 A common problem is tool sprawl, there lots of teams will come up with many different ways of solving the same problems with different tools.
-With an engineering platform like Kubernetes, you can install tools into your Kubernetes cluster that automatically work with any new workload that your engineers deploy.
+Using Kubernetes observability, you can install tools into your Kubernetes cluster that automatically work with any new workload that your engineers deploy.
 This will remove the concern from engineering teams, enabling them to focus on the problems they’re trying to solve.

 Kubernetes will monitor the health of all of your applications and, if they fail, will automatically restart those instances.
 It will keep doing this repeatedly until your instances are healthy.
 It will also keep an audit trail of which restarts have happened and why.
 It will also retry failed CronJobs and more.